These medications work on your immune system to curb inflammation.

 Studies show that these improvements usually last, and that they can help you move better and handle your daily activities.

-Because biologic drugs suppress the immune system, you’re more likely to get an infection.
-Most cases are mild, such as a cold or sinus infection.
-It’s uncommon, but there have been life-threatening infections, including tuberculosis.
-Your doctor will closely watch for serious infections when you take a biologic, and she can tell you about the benefits and risks of all your medicines.
+Because biologic drugs suppress the immune system, you’re more likely to get an infection when you take them.
+Most cases are mild, like a cold or sinus infection.
+It’s rare, but there have been life-threatening infections, including tuberculosis.
+Your doctor will closely watch for serious infections when you take a biologic.
+They can tell you about the benefits and risks of all your medicines.